 An expert witness is someone hired to both assist a party or attorney in better understanding the matters at hand and to testify in the legal proceeding.
 Some experts are hired to assist with a determination of exactly what happened and who was at fault.
 Others are hired to assist with determining the damages that occurred.
 Many are hired to help support both issues.

-While a judge makes the ultimate determination of as to whether one qualifies as an expert and can testify as such, the jury is normally free to decide how much weight and credibility to give the expert’s opinion.
-Thus, it is very important to choose an expert with not only the proper credentials, but also one who can effectively translate complex, technical matters into terms that juries can easily understand.
+While a judge makes the ultimate determination as to whether one qualifies as an expert and can testify as such, the jury is normally free to decide how much weight and credibility to give the expert’s opinion.
+Thus, it is very important to choose an expert with not only the proper credentials but also one who can effectively translate complex, technical matters into terms that juries can easily understand.
 At Lee Enterprises Consulting, our experts are the top specialists in their fields.
 Testifying as an expert is only a small part of our experts’ professional work.
-We have generalized training for all our experts that we refer as expert witnesses, making sure they understand their role in a proceeding and can check for conflicts prior to engagement.
-We stress the importance of Daubert qualification and the relationship they need to have with the hiring attorneys.
+We have generalized training for all our experts whom we refer as expert witnesses, making sure they understand their role in a proceeding and can check for conflicts prior to engagement.
+We stress the importance of Daubert qualifications and the relationship they need to have with the hiring attorneys.
 For a full discussion on expert witnesses and hiring those in the bioeconomy, see our two articles: “The Expert Witness in Biofuels and Biochemicals Litigation” and “Hiring An Expert Witness in The Bioeconomy”.
-We also have highly qualified experts available to assist you with any bioeconomy related matter.
-Feel free to call or email us for more information.